Want to plant trees?

 Our natural environment faces many threats and challenges.
 We need to create new spaces for wildlife if we are to help it cope with these.
 The UK has only 13% woodland cover, compared with an EU average of 37%.
 That's why we are creating areas of new native trees and woods.

 We plant new trees and woodland close to existing wildlife-rich areas such as ancient woods or concentrations of ancient trees.
 This buffers them from the impacts of neighbouring land use and connects existing habitats.
+Find out more about where our trees come from.

 There are many competing demands on our land.
 However, integrating trees and woodland into urban areas or farmland can bring great benefits such as urban cooling, shade and shelter, minimising run-off from fields, and reducing the impact of flooding.
 Street trees, trees in hedgerows, and small copses or shelter belts all contribute to creating more resilient landscapes.